How to MegaSquirt your Nissan 240SX

-On the ‘Spark’ menu choose ‘Spark Settings’ and set ‘Spark Output Inverted’ to YES.
-It is critical to get the Spark Output Inverted setting correct, as setting this wrong can result in damage to the BIP373.
+On the ‘Spark’ menu choose ‘Spark Settings’ and set ‘Spark Output Inverted’ to NO when driving the stock power transistor.
+It is critical to get the Spark Output Inverted setting correct, as setting this wrong can result in damage to the power transistor.
 Dwell settings will depend on the coil used.
 A typical rule of thumb is to back off the dwell until you can just barely detect a misfire under lean cruising conditions, then add 0.2 ms of dwell time.

 TunerStudio Configuration for MS-II

 Visit MSExtra.com MS2 Manuals for TunerStudio configutration of MS2.